Pop Across the Pond: Girls Weekend in London, England

 Itching for a trip to Europe but don’t have much PTO to spare?

 With only about two days to spare—you’ll need to make the most of your time.
 Craft your itinerary with an extra discerning eye to ensure this trip maximizes your endeavors with the best sites, bites, and things to do!
-Cue the following itinerary, specially curated and tested with lived experience to deliver the ultimate girl’s trip during a quick jaunt across the pond!
+Cue the following guide, specially curated and with lived experience to deliver the ultimate girl’s trip across the pond!

 Girls Weekend in London Itinerary